 Indian Summer Festival

-In 2020 the Indian Summer Festival takes place from July 9th until July 19th.
-The theme for this year’s festival is Rivers of Language.
+In 2020 the Indian Summer Festival was going to take place from July 9th until July 19th.
+The theme for this year’s festival was Rivers of Language.

 In years when the event doesn’t get cancelled, the Indian Summer Festival’s Opening Party is a major culinary event on the first day of the festival.
-In 2019 it took place on Thursday, July 4, and features celebrity chef Vikram Vij.
+In 2019 it took place on Thursday, July 4, and featured celebrity chef Vikram Vij.

-The Opening Party is held at the Roundhouse Community Centre at 181 Roundhouse Mews in Yaletown.
-It runs from 7:00 pm until 11:00 pm.
+The Opening Party is usually held at the Roundhouse Community Centre at 181 Roundhouse Mews in Yaletown.
+Last year it ran from 7:00 pm until 11:00 pm.
 Tickets cost around $125 and they usually sell out well in advance.